Black-hole X-ray binary Swift J1727.8$-$1613 shows simultaneous Type-B and Type-C quasi-periodic oscillations across the hard-intermediate and soft-intermediate states: Results

 In Fig.~\ref{fig:flare_representative_observations_1} we display the rotated real and imaginary parts of the rotated CS~\footnote{As in \citet{2024MNRAS.527.9405M}, we rotate the cross vectors counterclockwise by $\pi/4$ rad, such that variability components with $\sim$ zero phase lags would have approximately equal real and imaginary parts.
 On the one hand, this stabilize the fits, and on the other hand it allows to plot the CS using a logarithmic scale, which improves the visibility of the component with a small imaginary part.
 Since this is equivalent to a rotation of the axes by $-\pi/4$ rad, this has no impact on the fit process \citep[see Appendix~\ref{sec:rotated cs} and][for details]{2024MNRAS.527.9405M}. }.
 The rotated CS suggests again that the Type-C and Type-B QPOs are independent variability components (see Appendix~\ref{sec:rotated cs}).

 In Fig.~\ref{fig:flare_par} we present the evolution of the QPO frequencies, $1/Q$, and the phase lags of the Type-C QPO (red) and Type-B QPO (blue), with $1\sigma$ errors.
-The frequency of the Type-B QPO is always slightly higher than that of the Type-C QPO and not harmonically related to the Type-C QPO throughout the observations.
-As the source approaches the peak of the LE light curve, the frequencies of both QPOs increase, from $\sim$2.6 Hz to $\sim$7.5 Hz for the Type-C QPO, and from $\sim$3.1 Hz to $\sim$9.1 Hz for the Type-B QPO.
+The frequency of the Type-B QPO is always slightly higher than that of the Type-C QPO.
+As the source approaches the peak of the flare, the frequencies of both QPOs increase, from $\sim$2.6 Hz to $\sim$7.5 Hz for the Type-C QPO, and from $\sim$3.1 Hz to $\sim$9.1 Hz for the Type-B QPO, the latter being comparable to the highest frequency of the Type-B QPO observed in GRO~J1655$-$40~\citep{2012MNRAS.427..595M}.
 The most rapid increase occurs at the beginning of the soft X-ray flare on MJD 60206.
 Throughout the observations, $1/Q$ for the Type-C QPO remains approximately constant at $\sim $0.1, except for the observation at the peak of the flare where the Type-C QPO is not detected.
 In contrast, the $1/Q$ for the Type-B QPO decreases from 1 to 0.1.
 As a result, $1/Q$ of the Type-B QPO reaches the minimum values in the flare, which is $\sim 0.16-0.07$.
 This indicates that in the flare the quality factor of the Type-B QPO is $\sim6.4-13.7$, consistent with those ($\geq$6) of the Type-B QPOs observed in the SIMS of the other sources~\citep{2005ApJ...629..403C}.
 Throughout the observations, the phase lags of the two QPOs differ significantly, by at least 3$\sigma$.
 The phase lag of the Type-C QPO remains consistently negative, varying between $-$1.0 rad and $\geq-0.1$ rad.
 In contrast, the phase lag of the Type-B QPO is positive, ranging from 1.5 rad to 0.2 rad.
 We find that the phase lag of the Type-C QPO is anti-correlated with the QPO frequency, consistent with previous results~\citep[e.g.][]{2020MNRAS.494.1375Z}, while the lags of the Type-B QPO show a positive correlation with the QPO frequency~\citep[e.g.][]{2017MNRAS.466..564G}.
 In Fig.~\ref{fig:flare_par_rot}, we compare the fit results with and without the rotation of the CS (see above) and find them to be consistent within 1$\sigma$ uncertainties.
 As expected~\citep{2024MNRAS.527.9405M}, the rotation does not affect the fit results.